10-Day Adelaide to Perth Overland Tour

 - Walk among the ancient forests of Valley of the Giants

-- Taste the wine and produce of the Margaret River region
+- Taste your way around the Margaret River wine region

 - Engage with Indigenous culture at Koomal Dreaming

 Accommodation is at a variety of quality hotels, apartments and motels.
 Rates are based on Twin/Double Share.
-If you are travelling solo you need to pay the Single Traveller rate for your own room.
+If you are travelling solo, you are required to pay the Single Traveller rate for your own room.

 Any Optional Extra Experiences are outsourced and therefore the terms and conditions of each operator apply.

-Dietary requirements can be catered for but must be advised at time of booking.
+Dietary requirements can be catered for.
+Please advise at the time of booking.

-Our tours require a minimum of two people to operate and in the unlikely event that we only have one person confirmed we have some other options available.
+Our tours require a minimum of two people to operate, and in the unlikely event, we only have one person confirmed we have some other options available.
 Firstly, a Single Traveller fee is offered to run the tour with only one person.
-Secondly, we reserve the right to cancel the tour and arrange an alternative operator (if possible).
+Secondly, we reserve the right to cancel the trip and arrange an alternative operator (if possible).
 If the alternative is not suitable, we will refund your tour price in full.

 Please read our full Booking Terms & Conditions prior to booking your tour.

-The sea lions tour does not operate from June to August and an alternative itinerary will apply in the morning during these months.
+The sea lion and dolphin tour does not operate from June to August, and an alternative itinerary will apply in the morning during these months.

 Changes to Itinerary: Our experienced guides will tailor activities on seasonal conditions throughout the year to maximise your experience and enjoyment.
 Any deviation from this itinerary will be made with serious consideration and passengers’ best interest and safety as our number one priority.